handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Customize the filter button

 The filter menu is part of the [column menu](@/guides/columns/column-menu.md), so they both use the same icon (▼).
-To modify or replace it, override Handsontable's CSS by editing a class called `changeType`.
+To modify or replace this icon, override Handsontable's CSS by editing a class called `changeType`.

 ::: only-for javascript